escherba/dotfiles/darwin/README.rst

 enter the ``export HOMEBREW_GITHUB_API_TOKEN=<token_text>`` line in there, and make sure to source the file from ``~/.bash_profile``.

-To setup a development environment with GCC,
+To setup a development environment,

 .. code-block:: bash

+    brew update
+    brew upgrade

     brew install gcc
     brew install coreutils
     brew install gnu-sed